suryanintendo/mybelajar-linux/modules/Lab3-file-contents-and-comparing.md

 Only in /home/labex/Desktop: xfce4-terminal.desktop
 ```
 This output shows that the Desktop directory contains four files that are not in the Code directory.

+<h3> Summary </h3>
+Congratulations!
+You've completed the File Contents and Comparing lab.
+Let's recap what you've learned:

+1 You used cat to view the entire contents of a file.
+2 You learned how to use cat -n to view file contents with line numbers.
+3 You used head to view the beginning of a file, both by lines and by bytes.
+4 You used tail to view the end of a file, both by lines and by bytes.
+5 You learned how to use diff to compare the contents of files.
+6 Finally, you used diff -r to compare entire directories.
+These commands are fundamental tools in Linux.
+As you continue to work with Linux, you'll find yourself using these commands frequently to inspect and compare files and directories.

+Remember, if you ever forget how to use a command, you can always type man followed by the command name (e.g., man cat) to see the manual page for that command.
+This will give you detailed information about all the options available for each command.

+Keep practicing with these commands on different files and directories to become more comfortable with them.
+The more you use them, the more natural they'll become!